krabberod/VirVar_transcriptomes/2024_Workshop/README.md

      --outSAMtype BAM SortedByCoordinate \
      --quantMode GeneCounts
 ```
+Some premlimary results:
+- The % of reads mapping uniquely is a bit low: about 30%.
+- The % of reads mapping to multiple locations is high, higher than "normal" (about 40%).
+- Need to check the mapping quality, or other reasons that could explain this.
+  - Genome duplication?
+  - Polyploidy?

 ### 4. Analyze Differential Expression
 The resulting **ReadsPerGene.out.tab** will contain counts for both host and viral genes.
 This data can be loaded into R for differential expression analysis or other downstream analysis.